 - Look for growth opportunities.
 Is there anything that can be learned from the situation?
 For example, has it made expectations clearer, or have you learned something about each other from the situation.
 Find and talk about the positives.

 Minimising family conflict

-Once you have resolved the immediate impacts of conflict, you can try some things to help minimise conflict and improve relationships going forward.
+Once you have resolved the immediate impacts of conflict, you can try some things to help with minimising and managing family conflict and improve relationships going forward.